dennisprangle/dennisprangle.github.io/_posts/2016-06-07-bayesian-inference-by-neural-networks2.md

 3. Using the result of 2 as a proposal density to fit a mixture estimate of the posterior.

 As noted in the paper, this general idea of a sequential approach is similar in spirit to existing sequential Monte Carlo algorithms for ABC.
+Edit: In this literature, it's considered to be a good idea to sample $$\theta$$ from a wider distribution than the current approximation of the posterior: see [Beaumont et al](http://biomet.oxfordjournals.org/content/96/4/983) and a more theoretical argument in [Li and Fearnhead](http://arxiv.org/abs/1506.03481).
+I wonder if the same applies here.

 ## Simulation studies